nathaliev6/Projects/README.md

 # Projects
-This repository is including projects that I created to test the functions and my fundamental skills in PyCharm.
+This repository is including projects that I created to test the functions and my basic skills in PyCharm.